feathersjs/feathers/learn/authentication.md

 ## Authentication

-Since Feathers directly extends Express you can use any of its authentication mechanism.
 [Passport](http://passportjs.org/) is one that is used quite often and also really flexible.
 Manually setting up shared authentication between websockets and an HTTP REST API can be tricky.
 This is what the [feathers-passport](https://github.com/feathersjs/feathers-passport) module aims to make easier.
 The following examples show how to add local authentication that uses a Feathers service for storing and retrieving user information.

 ### Configuring Passport